-The Saint Paul Port Authority has a multi-faceted vision for the Hillcrest redevelopment project.
-To start, we will clean-up the site in preparation for redevelopment.
+The Saint Paul Port Authority has a multi-faceted vision for The Heights redevelopment project, which follows the City’s master plan.
+Throughout the summer and fall of 2023, we will prepare the site for redevelopment, which includes the remediation of mercury and petroleum contamination.
 We are in a strong position to do this work, thanks to a long-history of redeveloping distressed properties.

-Stress factors at Hillcrest include soil contamination, lack of infrastructure, no master plan, topography challenges, and zoning needs.
+Additional stress factors at The Heights include a lack of infrastructure and topography challenges.
 As we eliminate these risks, the site will become more attractive to private investors.
-In fact, we believe Hillcrest will soon represent the largest investment in Saint Paul’s East Side.
+In fact, we believe The Heights will soon represent the largest investment in Saint Paul’s East Side.

 At this time, there is a degree of apprehension around the loss of the golf course.
 A fear of the unknown.
-Consequently, we are engaging with the community to better understand their wants and needs.
-We are then balancing this information with what we believe is feasible for the site.
+Consequently, we have engage with the community to better understand their wants and needs.
+We are now balancing this information with what we believe is feasible for the site.

-While the Port Authority will design and construct these spaces, Saint Paul Parks and Recreation will maintain up to five acres.
+While the Port Authority will design and construct these spaces, Saint Paul Parks and Recreation will maintain up to a five-acre park.
 The Port Authority will maintain the remaining 15 acres.
 Green space will also play an important role as a buffer between light industrial and residential properties.

-The Saint Paul Port Authority is committed to advancing sustainable design and development.
-Along these lines, we will advocate for Next Generation Stormwater Management systems, renewable energy systems, and sustainably-designed buildings.
+The Saint Paul Port Authority is committed to advancing sustainable design and equitable development.
+Along those lines, we will advocate for Next Generation Stormwater Management systems, renewable energy systems, and sustainably-designed buildings.